 Make Your Narrative Believable

-In some situations, your answer to this question will be particularly important.
-If you’re making a career change or this position doesn’t seem like an obvious next step based on your resume, your interviewer may be suspicious about whether you REALLY are committed to this field or just need to make a few bucks until something better comes along.
+In some situations, your answer to the “Where do you see yourself in 5 years?” question will be particularly important.
+If you are making a career change or this position doesn’t seem like an obvious next step based on your resume, your interviewer may be suspicious about whether you really are committed to this field or just need to make a few bucks until something better comes along.

-For example, let’s say you were recently laid off after working in academia for five years and are now interviewing for a job in biotechnology management.
+For example, let’s say you were recently laid off after working in academia for five years and are now changing careers and interviewing for a job in biotechnology management.
 To be seriously considered, you need to be able to describe why you are excited about making the switch and building a career in biotech.
-You don’t want to leave the impression that this would only be a temporary diversion until something opens up for you in your “real” field of interest.
+You don’t want your “Where do you see yourself in 5 years?” answer to leave the impression that this would only be a temporary diversion until something opens up for you in your “real” field of interest.

 This is also relevant for new grads.
 If your major and internships are in a totally different area, be prepared to talk convincingly about why you want to invest the next five years in this new field represented by the open position.

-How Not to Answer “Where Do You See Yourself in Five Years?”
+How Not to Answer “Where Do You See Yourself in 5 Years?”

 1. Don’t overthink it:

-In my work with individual clients, I’ve seen this mistake a million times.
-It’s great that you take the question seriously, but you are not being evaluated based on accuracy of answer.
-Use your answer to reassure the interviewer that you’re invested in this career path.
+In her work with individual clients, our expert, Pamela Skillings, has seen this mistake a million times.
+It is great that you take the question seriously, but you are not being evaluated based on the accuracy of your answer.
+Our top tip is to use your answer to reassure the interviewer that you are invested in this career path.

 2. Don’t be too specific:

 The ambition is good.
 The goals are good.
 However, if you are too specific, you run the risk of stating goals that are not realistically achievable in the job available.
-From the interviewer’s perspective, that means you’re not a good fit.
+From the interviewer’s perspective, that means you are not a good fit.

 4. Don’t raise red flags:

 Many job seekers have long-term visions of going back to school or starting their own business.
-These are admirable goals, but there’s no need to share them with your interviewer, especially if you’re still weighing your possibilities.
+These are admirable goals, but there is no need to share them with your interviewer, especially if you are still weighing your options.

-Of course, if you’ve already committed to full-time grad school or another path that will conflict with your ability to perform in the job, it’s only fair to be open about that.
+Of course, if you have already committed to full-time grad school or another path that will conflict with your ability to perform in the job, it is only fair to be open about that.

 Also, there are some career paths that require advanced degrees and/or other additional training.
 For example, many finance and management consulting career paths require an MBA.
 In these cases, it will be expected that your five-year plan will include more schooling.